Room: I4-309 (3rd floor)

 - Complete and submit the online California Dream Act Application

 - As an AB 540 Student you are eligible for state financial aid.
 To determine eligibility, you must complete and submit the online California Dream Act Application.
-Priority filing/application period January 1 - March 2.
+The priority filing/application period is January 1 - March 2 each year.
 Please contact the Financial Aid Office for additional questions.

 - Assistance from EOPS/CARE and CalWORKs